The contrast ratio between text and background is at least 7:1.

 - Using a colour contrast checker to verify your choice.

-- You may have fulfilled this guideline when you complied with Guideline 1.4.3.
+You may have fulfilled this guideline when you completed 1.4.3 – Contrast (Minimum).

-- Remember to ensure that all colours used conform.
-This includes links that change colour after being used once, and headings in menus and sidebars, as well as main content.
+Remember to ensure that all colours used conform.
+This includes links that change colour after being used once, and headings in menus and sidebars, as well as the main content.

-- This guideline also applies to images of text (but you shouldn’t be using images of text – see Guideline 1.4.5).
+This guideline also applies to images of text (but you shouldn’t be using images of text, see 1.4.5 – Images of Text).